DC/DC Conversion Topologies and Techniques

 Figure 2 - The primary function of a buck converter (source Murata)

 In Figure 2, SW1 is usually a transistor driven with a PWM signal, and SW2 is a diode.
-With SW1 is closed or ON, current flows through the inductor storing energy.
+When SW1 is closed or ON, current flows through the inductor, storing energy.
 When SW1 is OFF, energy is released as the current flowing through the diode represented by SW2 and provides an output voltage.

 The output voltage of the buck converter depends on the duty cycle of the switching PWM signal, as illustrated in figure 3.